JayantUppal/Infinity/AlphaAI/Blog-Post-Similarity/README.md

 ## Solution

-I started with dividing the task in two parts:-
+I started with dividing the task into two parts:-
  - Finding similarity between text entities of blog
  - Finding similarity between images

 ### Text similarity
-Document similarities is one of the most crucial problems of NLP.
+Document similarities are one of the most crucial problems of NLP.
 We can call two documents similar if they are semantically similar and define the same concept or if they are duplicates.
 Methodology:-
 - I've used word2vec which embeds words into vector space.
-Word2vec takes a text corpus as input and produce word embeddings as output.
-Embeddings are the vector representations of text where word or sentences with similar meaning or context have similar representations.
+Word2vec takes a text corpus as input and produces word embeddings as output.
+Embeddings are the vector representations of text where words or sentences with similar meaning or context have similar representations.
-- We can train a word2vec model ourselves, but for meaningful results we would need tons of documents.
+- We can train a word2vec model ourselves, but for meaningful results, we would need tons of documents.
 Also, that might take a lot of time with my computation limits.
 So, I'll be loading a pre-trained word2vec model from google.
 This model contains 300-dimensional vectors for 3 million words and phrases.
 Link to download it -> https://code.google.com/archive/p/word2vec/
-- Now, for calculating similarites, I'll be using Cosine Distance/Similarity.
+- Now, for calculating similarities, I'll be using Cosine Distance/Similarity.
 It is the cosine of the angle between two vectors, which gives us the angular distance between the vectors.

 **Results:**

 ![Text-Similarity](https://user-images.githubusercontent.com/47852407/117283955-f50ab300-ae83-11eb-85f4-3fe43b3c650b.png)

-You can find these results in jupyter notebook.
+You can find these results in the jupyter notebook.
 - First line, [OOPS QUESTIONS](https://www.mygreatlearning.com/blog/oops-interview-questions/) and [OOPS QUESTIONS(Different)](https://career.guru99.com/top-50-oops-interview-questions/) blogs are approximately 95% similar.
 - Second line, [OOPS QUESTIONS](https://www.mygreatlearning.com/blog/oops-interview-questions/) and [C LANGUAGE](https://www.upgrad.com/blog/c-interview-questions-answers/) blogs are approximately 85% similar.
 - Third line, [OOPS QUESTIONS](https://www.mygreatlearning.com/blog/oops-interview-questions/) and [PYTHON FLASK TUTORIAL](https://dev.to/gajesh/the-complete-flask-beginner-tutorial-124i) blogs are approximately 80% similar.